 Certain DatabaseMetaData methods define a catalog parameter.
 This parameter is one of the selection criteria for the method.
 Oracle does not have multiple catalogs, but it does have packages.

-See Also: "DatabaseMetaData TABLE_REMARKS Reporting" on page 25-20 for information on how the Oracle JDBC drivers treat the catalog argument.
+See Also: "DatabaseMetaData TABLE_REMARKS Reporting" on page 23-19 for information about how Oracle JDBC drivers treat the catalog argument.

 SQLWarning Class